-- Work on the gas duct may only be performed by skilled persons who, based on their technical training and knowledge as well as knowledge of the relevant regulations, can assess the tasks given and recognize the hazards involved. - 1 Cut openings on the gas duct for the flange with tube. - 2 Insert the flange with tube so that the marking (TOP) ▲ upwards vertically (irrespective of the gas duct angle) and attach the flange with tube. - The tube must project at least 30 mm into the gas duct. - Make sure the probe does not collide with other devices or fittings. - Tilt the tube slightly downwards (approx. 1°).
-This allows any condensate to drain off. - 3 Now fix the flange with tube properly to the gas duct.
-Make sure that the alignment of the flange does not change. - 4 If necessary, attach duct insulation, protect GM32 from heat.
+- Work on the gas duct may only be performed by skilled persons who, based on their technical training and knowledge as well as knowledge of the relevant regulations, can assess the tasks given and recognize the hazards involved. - 1 Cut openings on the gas duct for the flange with tube. - 2 Insert the flange with tube so that the marking (TOP) ▲ upwards vertically (irrespective of the gas duct angle) and attach the flange with tube. - The tube must project at least 30 mm into the gas duct. - Make sure other devices or installations do not intersect or interrupt the beam path of the GM32. - 3 Cut the flange opening for the reflector unit accordingly.